-As of December 31st, 2021 there were 964 "regular class" ETFs available to purchase in Canada (Source: National Bank Financial, Bloomberg).
-Reducing this list down to a small selection of high quality investments requires the imposition of certain criteria.
+As of December 31st, 2024 there were 1542 "regular class" ETFs available to purchase in Canada (Source: Bloomberg).
+Reducing this list to a small selection of high-quality investments requires imposing certain criteria.

 ETF Exclusion Factors

 - Non-Index Tracking (one exception being the ETF for the cash asset class) - Single Sector Focus - o For Stock ETFs, this includes NASDAQ-100 & Preferred Shares - For Bond ETFs, this includes Convertible, Floating Rate, High Yield, Senior Loan, Target Maturity, Government-only and Corporate-only - Focus is on Alternative, Multi-Asset or Volatility Strategies - Single Country or Region Focus (such as Asia-Pacific or Europe) - Leveraged or Inverse Strategies - Trades in US \$'s - Fund Assets Under Management (AUM) < \$50,000,000 - Management Expense Ratio (MER) > 0.50% - Trading History < 3 years.
 The exception being where the holdings of an ETF are a single or small basket of other ETFs with a > 3-year trading history.